 Those horses will have a little less work to do as the 2018 M5 is a little lighter than the old car, in spite of the extra hardware required for the xDrive system.
 The engine is bolted to an eight-speed automatic transmission (M Steptronic in BMW M speak), which replaces the old car's seven-speed dual-clutch M DCT unit.
 It's far smoother at all times yet seems to be as quick to change gear at full throttle with almost no discernible gap in power delivery.
 You can choose three levels of gear change speed and ferocity, whether in fully automatic (D) or manual (S) modes.
 In the latter, the transmission will not change up for you, even if you're bouncing the engine off the rev limiter.
 That's a very good thing in a car that might actually be taken on track.

-The combination of more power and torque, a faster transmission and less weight helps the new M5 record a 0-100km/h time of 'less than 3.5 seconds', which is a significant second faster than its predecessor.
+The combination of more power and torque, a faster transmission and less weight helps the new M5 record a 0-100km/h time of 3.4 seconds, which is a significant second faster than its predecessor.
 The M xDrive system no doubt plays a large part in the off the line acceleration too, making it more effortless in more conditions where the previous car was quite traction limited.
 That's all very well and good, but while nobody wants a car that feels like it's going to kill you at the first corner if you press the accelerator too hard, BMW M buyers have come to expect a certain edginess and agility, and the M5 won't be an M5 if it turns out to be nothing more than a BMW M550i xDrive with a bit more go.

 Worry not, as the M5's xDrive system is quite different to that of the M550i.
 Mostly because it has an electronically controlled Active M Differential at the rear axle and a central brain that integrates the sub-driving systems to ensure the characteristic 'M' feeling is present and correct.
 To that end, it can send anything from zero to 100 per cent of the engine output to the front or rear axles and then anything from zero to 100 per cent of the rear split to either of the back wheels.
 BMW M's engineers talk not of a target torque split between front and rear axles, but of a 'feed forward' strategy to make sure the car feels as the driver expects - like a high-performance rear-drive sports saloon, with the added security of four-wheel drive traction when it is needed.